digio/oaat/README.md

   record: {

     // Path to a subdirectory (relative to the spec file) that contains the response files
-    // If you do not wish to put mock files into a subdirectory, removeUnsedResponses is
+    // If you do not wish to put response files into a subdirectory, removeUnsedResponses is
     // automatically set to false to avoid deleting files from your specfile folder!
     responseBasePath: 'responses/',